rid00z/FreshMvvm/README.md

 }
 ```

-Within the PushPage and PopPage you can do any type of navigation that you like, this can from a simple navigation to a advanced nested navigation.
+Within the PushPage and PopPage you can do any type of navigation that you like, this can be anything from a simple navigation to a advanced nested navigation.

 The Framework contains some built in Navigation containers for the different types of Navigation.